 4. Overseas luggage.
 Ed. Úrculo (bronze, 2000)

 The next statue of this audioguide is a tribute to the round-trip migration phenomenon.
 This is the testimony of the Majorero who emigrated in other times and that today receives a whole multicultural community in his own land.
 It is a nostalgia picture of the traveller and his luggage loaded with memories.

 5. Viejas fisherman.
 J. M. Cubas (granite, 2003)

 Wearing a hat and barefoot, he carries a palm basket on his back, which is used even today to transport the capture and the fishing tacks.
 The vieja - a type of parrotfish - is very common in the islands and is served fresh or jareada (dried in the sun).
 It meant an important complement to the family diet and an addition to the island economy.
 The vieja is still a delight in the cuisine of our islands.

 6. Stonechat.
 Maximo Riol Cimas (cement and steel, 2001)

-It represents one of the gems among the Majorero birds.
+The audioguide shows us a statue that represents one of the gems among the Majorero birds.
 Its scientific name is saxicola decotlae and constitutes an endemism in the island of Fuerteventura.
 That is why it is included in the Catalogue of Endangered Species of the Canaries, under the category of “vulnerable”.
 Its tiny size is the counterpoint to the colossal aspect that the artist gave to its work.